-We have an exciting set of future investment and renewal opportunities with the potential to sustain a material UK business for decades to come.
+We have an exciting set of future investment and renewal opportunities which will sustain a material UK business for BP for many years to come.

-Our intent is to maintain a healthy capital investment programme to sustain the production growth we will see over the next few years.
+Our intent is to maintain a healthy capital investment programme to sustain our production growth.

 In 2019, we committed to the non-operated Seagull development in the central North Sea (BP ownership share 50%).